aws-samples/aws-secretsmgr-workshop/1_RotatePublicRDS/README.md

 You will incur charges for the services used in these modules.
 The pricing for each service is available on that service's pricing page.

+### Presentation Materials

+We will be adding presentation materials.
+Stay tuned!

 ### 1. Choose a region

 You need to choose a region that offers AWS Secrets Manager and Amazon RDS.
 For information about service availability, check the [region table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).